sueszli/notionBackup/README.md

 with notion you don't have to think about anything other than writing. it's a great writing experience.

+but there is one issue: you don't own your data and they could pull the plug on you at any time or change their pricing model.

-but when you want to export your content, you have to think about a lot of things:
+and when you want to export your content, you have to think about a lot of things:

 - **markdown exports:** unreliable because they omit data